almefy/almefy-python-client/README.md

-# Almefy .NET Client
+# Almefy Python Client

-A simple .NET wrapper for the Almefy API.
+A simple Python wrapper for the Almefy API.

 ## Quick Guide

-Below is a striped down guide how to integrate Almefy in your .NET project to test it easily.
+Below is a striped down guide how to integrate Almefy in your Python project to test it easily.

-_Please notice: this document is a work in progress and currently addresses .NET Version 4.8._
+_Please notice: this document is a work in progress and currently addresses Python 3.8_

 ### Prerequisites